Image: Untitled Goose Game (2019). Courtesy: House House

 Like film, recorded sound, radio and television before them, video games have had a significant impact on society.
 Video games are an immersive audiovisual medium that play a major role in contemporary popular culture.
-They represent an artistic, storytelling and technological achievement, as well as an industry that contributes significantly to the Australian economy.
+They represent artistic, storytelling and technological achievements, as well as an industry that contributes significantly to the Australian economy.